Constable: Australia

 In Australia, as in the United Kingdom, constable is the lowest rank in most police services.
 It is often categorised into the following (from lowest to highest): probationary constable; constable; constable first class; senior constable; leading senior constable.
-These variations depend on the individual state/territory police force in question.
+These variations depend on the individual state or territory police force in question.

-Senior constable generally refers to a police officer of the rank above constable, and is denoted by way of two chevrons/stripes.
+Senior constable generally refers to a police officer of the rank above constable, and is denoted by way of two chevrons or stripes.

 The New South Wales Police Force has three grades of senior constable, namely senior constable (two chevrons), incremental senior constable (two chevrons and a horizontal bar), and leading senior constable (two chevrons and two horizontal bars).
 A senior constable is senior to a constable but junior to an incremental senior constable.
 Promotion to senior constable can occur after a minimum of five years' service (one year as a probationary constable in addition to four years as constable) and then upon passing probity checks and an exam.
 Incremental senior constable is attained after ten years of service automatically.
 One is appointed to the rank of leading senior constable on a qualification basis, but must have a minimum of seven years' service amongst other criteria in order to be eligible.
 Leading senior constable is a specialist position of which there are limited allocated numbers within any section/unit or local area command.
 If an officer is transferred to another duty type or station, the officer is then relieved of the position of leading senior constable: it is primarily a position for field training officers who oversee the training and development of inexperienced probationary constables or constables.